Steps to purchase and install a hot water system at home

 Finding a retailer or installer

 The installation of any hot water system should be carried out by appropriately qualified and experienced tradespeople to make sure it is properly sized and installed.
-Only authorised retailers, installers and approved products are eligible under the hot water rebate program.
-See our authorised hot water retailer list.
+Only authorised retailers, installers and products on our hot water products list are eligible under the hot water rebate program.
+See our .

 Solar Victoria has guidelines for the installation of hot water systems to be eligible for the hot water rebate.